WGLab/InterVar/docs/user-guide/manual.md

     ./InterVar.py  -b hg19 -i your_input  --input_type=VCF  -o your_output

 ```
-The python of `Intervar.py` can run  with python version > 2.6 .
+The `Intervar.py` can run when python version > 2.6 .
-If you can see above screen output, that mean the InterVar can run on your system without problem.
+If you see above screen output after `python Intervar.py` , that mean the InterVar can run on your system without problem.
 Otherwise, please check your python version using `env python --version`

-Next you need to download the ANNOVAR and  OMIM datasets.
+Next we need to download the ANNOVAR and  OMIM dataset.

 ## Download Third-party Program and datasets

-Several third-party researchers have provided additional annotation datasets that can be used by InterVar directly.
+Several third-party researchers have provided additional annotation program and datasets that can be used by InterVar directly.
 However, users need to agree to specific license terms set forth by the third parties:

-* ANNOVAR main package : Please join the ANNOVAR mailing list at google groups [here](https://groups.google.com/forum/#!forum/annovar) to receive announcements on software updates.
-The latest version of ANNOVAR (2016Feb01) can be downloaded [here](http://www.openbioinformatics.org/annovar/annovar_download_form.php) (registration required).
-A patch to table_annovar.pl can be downloaded [here](http://www.openbioinformatics.org/annovar/download/table_annovar.pl) that fixed an error when `-separate` is used within `-arg` argument.
+* ANNOVAR main package : The latest version of ANNOVAR (2016Feb01) can be downloaded [here](http://www.openbioinformatics.org/annovar/annovar_download_form.php) (registration required).
 ANNOVAR is written in Perl and can be run as a standalone application on diverse hardware systems where standard Perl modules are installed.

 * OMIM dataset: Please download the  mim2gene.txt  from OMIM at [here](http://www.omim.org/downloads),Please use the updated files from OMIM, outdated files will bring problems of InterVar.

-Assume that we have downloaded ANNOVAR package and used `tar xvfz annovar.latest.tar.gz` to unpack the package.
+Now,assume that we have downloaded ANNOVAR package and used `tar xvfz annovar.latest.tar.gz` to unpack the package.
 You will see that the `bin/` directory contains several Perl programs with .pl suffix.

 Also Download the mim2gene.txt by using `wget https://www.omim.org/static/omim/data/mim2gene.txt -O mim2gene.txt`, and copy the `mim2gene.txt` to intervardb folder of `InterVar-master/intervardb`

 ```
-qli@sched1|:~/InterVar-master>wget https://www.omim.org/static/omim/data/mim2gene.txt -O mim2gene.txt
+qli@sched1|:~/InterVar-master> wget https://www.omim.org/static/omim/data/mim2gene.txt -O mim2gene.txt
 --2017-02-21 11:47:05--  https://www.omim.org/static/omim/data/mim2gene.txt
 Resolving www.omim.org...
 54.84.223.11
 Connecting to www.omim.org|54.84.223.11|:443... connected.